lijie97/aevol-server/examples/workflow/README.txt

 #

 cd ..
-# Propagate the experiment
+# Propagate the experiment, meaning prepare directories for different
-aevol_propagate -g 5000 -i wild_type -o mu_2.5e-6
-aevol_propagate -g 5000 -i wild_type -o mu_5e-6
+# runs starting from the wild type
+mydirnames = "mu_2.5e-6 mu_5e-6 mu_1e-5"
+for mydir in $mydirnames
+do
-aevol_propagate -g 5000 -i wild_type -o mu_1e-5
+   aevol_propagate -g 5000 -i wild_type -o $mydir
+done

 # For each experiment, create a file with the parameters to change
 echo "DUPLICATION_RATE   2.5e-6